Chapter 1 – First of Summer

 "You have more food!"
 Malcolm shouted from his room.

-I laughed but my enthusiasm disappeared when I turned sideways and clashed into two questioning dark brown orbs.
+I laughed but my enthusiasm disappeared when my eyes clashed with Brent's penetrating ones.

-They don't want me to.
-I returned Brent's stare flatly.
-He shrugged and turned away, leaving me to my troubled mind.
+I refused to bite so I just returned Brent's stare flatly.
+He shrugged and his attention dropped back to his phone, leaving me to my troubled mind.

 Why was I hanging out with Malcolm and Lori?

 It wasn't the first time I've been with the couple of eight months.
-I couldn't find a good enough excuse to get away from them when Malcolm dragged me out of bed every morning after the school-year ended.
+I couldn't find a good enough excuse to escape them every time Malcolm dragged me out of bed each morning since the school-year ended a couple of weeks ago.
 Including Brent, the four of us were the only ones left in Connecticut for the summer because the rest of the group we regularly hung out with went home.
-We've been roaming Lockwood mall in SoNo together for the past two weeks and judging by my perpetually protesting feet, we've already entered every shop in the darned place.
-Thankfully, Brent didn't go with us on these outings or else I would've gone berserk.
-It was easier to forget my third wheel status at parties because I usually found other friends to drink with.
-Parties flooded every part of the city but we saved our energy for the wildest ones on the weekends.
-So I was...stuck.
+We've been roaming Lockwood mall in SoNo together for the past two weeks and, judging by my perpetually protesting feet, we've already entered every shop in the place.
+Thankfully, Brent didn't go with us on these outings; I would've lost my shit on the second day.
+I only got a reprieve from their romance-novel-stares at the parties we went to on the weekends.
+It was easier to forget my third wheel status because I usually found other friends to drink with.

-To make matters worse, I think they forget that I was with them.
-Lori's family was strict in terms of her having a relationship.
+The only reason I hung on is because Lori's family was crazy-strict in terms of her having a relationship.
 Apparently, they scared off her last, and first, boyfriend in high school.
-Lori became neurotic about the parental units (and her four older brothers) finding out about Malcolm so they let me tag along just in case.
-They didn't exactly say it in those terms but I had a feeling it was true.
+Lori became neurotic about the parental units (and her four older brothers) finding out about Malcolm so they made me tag along just in case.
+They didn't exactly say it but I had a feeling it was true.

 Malcolm suddenly emerged from his room and erased all other thoughts from my head.
 It was disgusting how he could overpower my senses just by the sight of him.
-He was lanky, shorter than Brent by two inches and his hair was cropped to a crew cut.
-He was cute in a boyish kind of way; his light brown eyes often shone with mischief, mouth regularly sported a dazzling smile and he had a sense of humor which tended to be...yeah, slapstick.
+He was lean, shorter than Brent by two inches and his hair was cropped close to his head.
+His features didn't immediately grab your attention but the confident way he carried himself made you take a second look.
+His laughing caramel brown eyes and perpetual grin gave the impression that he was about to tell you some crappy joke only he found funny.
+Probably the case.
+His sense of humor tended to be...yeah, slapstick.

 Yes, I was in love with him.
 Joy.